redyelruc/CESBooks/README.md

 # CESBooks
-CES Books is a web application to manage an imaginery university library.
+A mini web application to manage an imaginary university library.
 The application is written in Python using the Flask framework.